For you | Beside You®

-With multiple membership tiers, H&BNZ is a not-for-profit and the only organisation in New Zealand proudly representing the needs of hairdressers and barbers in business today.
+We are a not-for-profit and the only organisation in New Zealand that represents the needs of hairdressers and barbers in business today.

 The Associations four Pillars of Strength are: